Acacia stellaticeps: Taxonomy

-The species was first formally described by the botanists Peter Kodela, Mary Tindale and D.Keith in 2001 as part of the work Acacia stellaticeps (Fabaceae: Mimosoideae), a new species from the Pilbara, Western Australia, to Tanami, Northern Territory. as published by the world Nuytsia.
+The species was first formally described in 2001 Phillip Kodela, Mary Tindale and David Keith in Nuytsia.
 It was reclassified as Racosperma stellaticeps in 2003 by Leslie Pedley then transferred back to genus Acacia in 2006.

 Distribution

 It is native to an area in the Kimberley, Pilbara and northern Goldfields regions of Western Australia.
 It is commonly found on flats, plains and sand ridges where it grows in stony sandy or clay soils.
 It is mostly found from around the Exmouth Gulf in the south to around Broome in the north extending eastward into the Great Sandy Desert and the Tanami Desert in the Northern Territory.
 The shrub is usually found in soft spinifex communities especially those with Triodia pungens and Triodia epactia and in red sandy soils where A. stellaticeps can large, dense, pure stands.